-Lobbying is a new field for a Public Relation specialist.
+Lobbying is a new field for a Public Relations specialist.
 It involves bringing about the passage of laws favorable to the special interest group they represent like a company, industries, government etc.

-It is a strategy used to raise public consciousness and influence policy-makers in areas like environment, human rights, education etc. This is an interesting area of work in public relation.
+It is a strategy used to raise public consciousness and influence policy-makers in areas like environment, human rights, education etc. This is an interesting area of work in public relations.

 Some topics that may help you to succeed